-Due to the importance of cash in most societies around the world, the ubiquitous automated teller machine (ATM) is still as relevant as ever.
-It is consistently ranked as the No. 1 self-service channel and interactive touchpoint with a bank, even among millennials and smartphone users.
-From its inaugural installation at Barclays Bank in North London in June 1967, the ATM can now be found everywhere - from the most modern cities to the loneliest outposts, including a mountaintop in the Himalayas.
+Due to the complementary relationship between cash and digital payments, the ubiquitous automated teller machine (ATM) is still as relevant as ever.
+It is consistently ranked as the No. 1 self-service channel and interactive touchpoint with a bank, even among Millennials and smartphone users.